The Ultimate Guide to Roof Styles for Sheds

 • Quick installation

-• Good for shed or flat roof styles
+• Good for single-slope or flat designs

 • 5-10 year lifespan